allthingsclowd/IoTDemoPicoW/README.md

 `esc+x` will get you out of this application

-Now we're ready to test a application deployment using the PicoProbe.
+Now we're ready to test an application deployment using the PicoProbe.

 We'll use the simplist of applications - Hello World - and compile this to use it's UART rather than USB interface.
 Then we should be able to see the output through the PicoProbe's UART interface.